dartlangfr/game-store-codelab/user-story-8.md

     - `#/games/new` : create a new game
   - Create handler for eaches.
   - Create a router.
-  - In `route.html`, create 2 templates conditions : one to display `x-games`, the other for `x-game-edit`.
+  - In `route.html`, create 2 templates conditions according to url : one to display `x-games`, the other for `x-game-edit`.

 3. In `index.html`, use `x-route` instead of `x-game-edit` and `x-games`.